Poor Catholics: Background

-The background was the growth of the Albigensians in Provence.
+The background was the growth of the Waldensians in Provence.
 Innocent III complains bitterly, in a letter to the bishops, saying that the people are hungry for the Bread of Life, but that there is no one to break it for them.
 Public preaching, exclusively in the hands of the bishops, had become a rare event.
 Having thus far failed in its attempts to suppress the heresy, on account of the inadequate methods of its missionaries, the Catholic Church now adopted a new method, preaching the word of God and leading a life of evangelical poverty.

 History

 Founding

 The religious community of the "Poor Catholics" was founded by Durand of Huesca, a former disciple of Peter Waldo.
 Waldo had been excommunicated in 1184.
-Critical of certain practices of the Catholic clergy, Diego viewed the Cathars even less favorably.
+Critical of certain practices of the Catholic clergy, Diego de Acebo, Bishop of Osma, viewed the Cathars even less favorably.
 In the early 1190s, he wrote Liber Antihaeresis against the Cathars.

 In 1207, a religious conference was held between Catholics and Waldenses at Pamiers.
-Participating in the conference was mentor of Dominic of Caleruega, Diego de Acebo Bishop of Osma, along with a number of other bishops.
+Participating in the conference was mentor of Dominic of Caleruega (Domingo de Guzmán, St. Dominic, founder of the Order of Preachers, the Dominicans), Diego de Acebo Bishop of Osma, along with a number of other bishops.
 Shortly thereafter Durand and several other Waldenses returned to the Church.
 In 1208 they organized themselves into the religious community of the Poor Catholics for the conversion of Waldenses.
 Pope Innocent III granted formal approval in 1210 and Durand was elected prior.